PradipVS/To-Do-Application/README.md

  like Google Chrome, Microsoft Edge

 Installation :

-	Download the zip file and extract these files in a location.
+1. Download the zip file and extract these files in a location.
-	Click on the HTML file and open with the browser like Google Chrome, Microsoft Edge
+2. Click on the HTML file and open with the browser like Google Chrome, Microsoft Edge

 Pre-requisites :

-	Basic knowledge of HTML , CSS , JavaScript and Local storage.
+1. Basic knowledge of  HTML , CSS , JavaScript and Local storage.
-	Browser such as Google Chrome, Microsoft Edge must be installed.
+2. Browser such as Google Chrome, Microsoft Edge must be installed
-	Code Editor like Sublime Text, Visual Studio Code must be installed.
+3. Code Editor like Sublime Text, Visual Studio Code must be installed.

 Note : To see the source code of the file, kindly open the file with the code editor such as Sublime Text, Visual Studio Code.